cosmos/sdk-tutorials/course-ida/setup.md

 The first time you open a Cosmos SDK project with Visual Studio Code, it offers to install a Go plug-in.
 You can go ahead and accept it.

 </HighlightBox>

+## Next up

+Now that you are all set, dive right into running a node and explore working with `simapp` in the [next section](https://interchainacademy.cosmos.network/academy/3-running-a-chain/node-api-and-cli.html).